 There are more than 15,000 stalls in the market and you will find basically anything there.
 Clothes, accessories, jewellery, books, plants, pets, home decorations, furniture – you name it.
 The easiest option to get there is to take a taxi or order a Grab but you can also take the SkyTrain and get off at the Mo Chit BTS Station.
 The market is open from 6pm until midnight on Friday and between 9am – 6pm on Saturday and Sunday.

-If your 4 days in Bangkok happen to fall from Monday to Thursday unfortunately you will not have a chance to visit the Chatuchak Market.
+If your 4 days in Bangkok itinerary happens to fall from Monday to Thursday unfortunately you will not have a chance to visit the Chatuchak Market.
 In this case I recommend to visit the Talad Rot Fai Night Market which is also really popular amongst tourists.
 It’s open every day from 6pm until midnight and since it’s located close to the Thailand Cultural Centre MRT station it’s quite easy to get there.

 Damnoen Saduak Floating Market